USS San Antonio: Commissioning

 She was finally commissioned 14 January 2006, at NS Ingleside, Texas.
 Guest speakers included former U.S. President George H. W. Bush.
 Senator Hutchison, the ship's sponsor, gave the crew the customary first command, "Man our ship, and bring her to life!"
 After commissioning she was sent to her home port of Norfolk, Virginia.

 Ship history

 2003

-USS San Antonio was built by Northrop Grumman Ship Systems in New Orleans, the 684-foot, 25,000-ton vessel was launched on 12 July 2003, and christened one week later.
-She had been scheduled to be commissioned on 17 July 2002, but was delayed by poor performance at the Avondale shipyard, which resulted in her being towed from New Orleans to the Northrop Grumman shipyard at Pascagoula, Mississippi, in December 2004 for completion.
+San Antonio was built by Northrop Grumman Ship Systems in New Orleans, the 684-foot, 25,000-ton vessel was launched on 12 July 2003, and christened one week later.
+She had been scheduled to be commissioned on 17 July 2002 but was delayed by poor performance at the Avondale shipyard, which resulted in her being towed from New Orleans to the Northrop Grumman shipyard at Pascagoula, Mississippi, in December 2004 for completion.
 The ship was unable to move under her own power at that time, despite having been christened more than a year earlier.